michaelmonson/zombie/README.md

 Make sure that you have a mongoDB service running, if it is not running by default enter `mongod` into a terminal window

-In a seperate terminal window start the server by entering `node server.js`
+In a seperate terminal window start the server by entering `make run` This will start the supervisor that will start the server.

 Go to http://localhost:3000 and login via facebook or local.
 Once you are logged in you can send simple chat messages to yourself.